sorbet/sorbet/website/docs/type-assertions.md

 [Runtime Configuration](tconfiguration.md) for more.
 By default, all of these assertions will raise a `TypeError` if they are violated at runtime.

+It's possible to opt out of runtime checking for individual calls to `T.let`, `T.cast`, and `T.bind` by adding `checked: false`, e.g.
+`x = T.let(y, Foo, checked: false)`.
+This isn't recommended in most circumstances, even in performance-critical code; while adding `checked(:never)` to a method signature is an easy way to remove performance overhead, doing the same for `T.let` removes neither the method call overhead nor the overhead of constructing any type argument.
+For more effective options, see below.

 ## Comparison of type assertions

 Here are some other ways to think of the behavior of the individual type